avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

-If you are not sure of the name of a function, but think you know part of its name, you can search for the function name using the help.search() function.
-For example, if you want to know if there is a function to calculate the standard deviation of a set of numbers, you can search for the names of all functions containing the word "deviation" in their description by typing:
+If you are not sure of the name of a function, but think you know part of its name, you can search for the function name using the help.search() and RSiteSearch() functions.
+The help.search() function searches to see if you already have a function installed (from one of the R libraries that you have installed) that may be related to some topic you're interested in.
+The RSiteSearch() function searches all R functions (including those in libraries that you haven't yet installed) for functions related to the topic you are interested in.

+For example, if you want to know if there is a function to calculate the standard deviation of a set of numbers, you can search for the names of all installed functions containing the word "deviation" in their description by typing:

 ::